-St. Michael's Aftercare School Program operates each school day from 2:35 p.m. - 5:30 p.m.
+St. Michael's Aftercare School Program operates each school day from 2:40 p.m. - 5:30 p.m.
 Attendance may be on a regular or drop-in basis.
-Good behavior is expected of students, otherwise they will be asked to refrain from using the program.
+Good behavior is expected of students, otherwise they will be dismissed from the program.
 Students must be pre-registered to attend.
 A registration fee of \$25 per child is required before attending.
 Forms are available in the school office and the school website.